codewithenes/codewithenes/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Enes Özkan
 ==================================================================================================================================

-Backend Developer
+Mobile & Web Developer
 -----------------

-Highly motivated Backend Developer with expertise in Django framework, focused on building scalable, efficient, and high-performance web applications.
-Passionate about developing robust APIs, optimizing database queries, and creating seamless user experiences.
-Actively seeking opportunities to leverage my skills in Python, Django, SQL, and RESTful API development to solve complex technical challenges and contribute to innovative projects.
+Highly motivated **Mobile and Web Developer** with expertise in **React Native, Django, SQL, HTML, CSS, and JavaScript**, focused on building **scalable, high-performance, and user-friendly applications**.
+Passionate about **developing dynamic UIs with React Native and web technologies, designing seamless user experiences with Figma, and optimizing backend performance using Django and SQL**.
+Skilled in **RESTful API development, database optimization, and cross-platform application development**, aiming to contribute to innovative projects by solving complex technical challenges.
+Actively seeking opportunities to leverage my skills in **mobile and web development** to create impactful digital solutions.

 * 🌍  I'm based in Ankara, TUR
 * 🖥️  See my portfolio at [enozkn.com](http://enozkn.com)